ITRS-Group/check_k8s/README.md

 check_k8s: Kubernetes plugin for Nagios
 ===

-Modular Nagios plugin built using the Python standard library for monitoring Kubernetes Clusters.
+Nagios plugin for monitoring Kubernetes Clusters, built using the Python standard library.

 It currently supports monitoring of *Pods*, *Nodes* and *Deployments*.